AkmalBedrulzaman/AkmalBedrulzaman/README.md

-# :sparkles:  Welcome to My GitHub Page :sparkles:
+# :sparkles:  Welcome to my GitHub Page :sparkles:
 ## 👋 Hi, I’m @AkmalBedrulzaman a Graduated of Bachelor in Science (Hons.)
 Mathematics
 📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉📈📉
 ### A little introduction about me: